- Part one of this series: The Application Process

 Firefighting Equipment

-• Enhanced communications through the use of integrated communications systems that allow communication equipment to become a part of the PPE of firefighters, allowing them hands-free communications.
+- Enhanced communications through integrated communications systems that allow communication equipment to become a part of the PPE of firefighters, allowing them hands-free communications.

-• Advances in communications will also greatly increase the fire ground commanders’ ability to track and locate individual firefighters in real-time through the use of radio-based tracking equipment.
+- Advances in communications will also greatly increase the fire ground commanders’ ability to track and locate individual firefighters in real-time through radio-based tracking equipment.

 Continued Training in Technological Advancements

-New equipment and technology create a constant challenge to keep firefighters and fire officers skilled in the use of these emerging technologies and opportunities.
+New equipment and technology create a constant challenge to keep firefighters and fire officers skilled in using these emerging technologies and opportunities.
 Training will continue to grow in importance as the technical issues of firefighting continue to develop.

-• The means of delivering training to firefighters and fire officers will evolve as the use of technologies based on the internet and remote meetings become the norm.
-Training will become decentralized and focus more on the fire station than on a central training academy.
+- The means of delivering training to firefighters and fire officers will evolve as technologies based on the internet and remote meetings become the norm.
+Training will become decentralized and focus more on the fire station than a central training academy.

 The Role of The Cloud As A New Way of Getting Information